 Moneycorp: 2023 payment industry predictions (part 1)

-This is part 2 of 2023 payment industry predictions.
 This post by The Fintech Times in collaboration with Koen Vanpraet, EMEA CEO of payments fintech Moneycorp, discusses the predictions for the evolution of the payments industry in 2023.